nellaivijay/CarND-P2/writeup_P2.md

 *2) Exploratory Visualization: The submission includes an exploratory visualization on the dataset.*

-**Comment**: The code in the 3rd cell shows 10 random image data extracted from the training set (ref.
+**Comment**: Below 10 random image data extracted from the training set (ref.
 1):

 ![Figure 1](10random_classes.png)

-The code in the 4th cell shows a histogram showing the frequency of each class:
+Below is a histogram showing the frequency of each class:

 ![Figure 2](histogram1.png)